VIDYASHANKARA/YouTube-Clone/README.md

 Features:

-  •Responsive Design: The video grid layout automatically adjusts as the browser shrinks, ensuring that videos are neatly arranged in rows and       columns.
+  • Responsive Design: The video grid layout automatically adjusts as the browser shrinks, ensuring that videos are neatly arranged in rows and       columns.

-  •Pure HTML & CSS: No JavaScript or external libraries were used in this project.
+  • Pure HTML & CSS: No JavaScript or external libraries were used in this project.

-  •Clean & Modern Layout: The clone replicates the modern, minimalistic look of YouTube’s homepage.
+  • Clean & Modern Layout: The clone replicates the modern, minimalistic look of YouTube’s homepage.

 Project Screenshot: